Life As a Wholesale and Manufacturing Sales Representative

 The states with the most job growth for Wholesale & Manufacturing Sales Representative are Utah, Nevada, and Wisconsin.
 Watch out if you plan on working in Delaware, Maine, or Ohio.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Wholesale and Manufacturing Sales Representatives is somewhere between $29,140 and $122,770.
+The salary for Wholesale and Manufacturing Sales Representatives ranges between about $29,140 and $122,770 a year.

 Wholesale and Manufacturing Sales Representatives who work in District of Columbia, Massachusetts, or New Jersey, make the highest salaries.

 How much do Wholesale and Manufacturing Sales Representatives make in each U.S. state?